 Cut is not a “grace” note

 Before we continue, there is one more important thing to point out.
-Speaking of the cuts in some other guides or books, you may come across a term “grace” note.
+Speaking of the cuts in some other guides or books, you may come across the term “grace” note.
 This term comes from classical music and is usually written with a symbol of a little note added before the principal note, which literally means it is played somewhere before the principal note.
 To avoid any confusion, this is not entirely true.
-And the reason for this is because there is no existing way to transcribe the Irish traditional ornamentation into common classical sheet music notation.
+And the reason for this is that there is no common rule to transcribe the Irish traditional ornamentation into standard classical sheet music notation.
 The cut is not a grace note.
-It is rather an articulation of the principal note and is played simultaneously as the principal note itself.
-And if played correctly, it should almost always fall on the pulse (beat) of a tune.
+It is rather an articulation of the principal note and is played simultaneously with the principal note itself.

 When and why use cuts?